 The truthfulness of the legend of the Talladega Curse is lost to time and memories, but certainly there have been enough odd and tragic incidents at the track to give even a sober man pause.
 As the story is told, there were a bunch of folks none too happy about Big Bill France’s decision to build his racetrack on the property he had bought.
 Among them were local hunters who said it was the best fox hunting area in the world; but the legend actually pins the curse on a local Native American tribe who considered the acreage sacred ground.
 The tribe supposedly sent their medicine man to ask France not to build there, but he refused to relocate and instead began construction in the late 1960s.
 As a result, the angry medicine man then invoked a curse on the new speedway… and no doubt was fined $5,000 by NASCAR for cursing.

 At the fall race in 1975, NASCAR legend Tiny Lund was trying to launch a comeback after several years off the circuit.
-But on the sixth lap, he lost control, got hit in the driver side numbers by rookie Terry Link, and was killed instantly.
-Link was also knocked unconscious by the impact, and his car was set ablaze.
+But on lap 6, he lost control, got hit in the driver-side numbers by rookie Terry Link and was killed instantly.
+Link was also knocked unconscious by the impact and his car was set ablaze.
 Rescue workers were slow in arriving; luckily, two infield fans climbed over the fence and dragged Link from his burning car, sparing the sport a double tragedy that day.

-A 71st lap crash at the May, 1983 Winston 500 involved 11 cars and sent Phil Parsons, former broadcaster Benny Parsons’ brother, tumbling end over end in his Pontiac.
+A lap 71 crash at the 1983 Winston 500 involved 11 cars and sent Phil Parsons, former broadcaster Benny Parsons’s brother, tumbling end over end in his Pontiac.
 Once again, help was slow in arriving, and two trackside photographers managed to drag Parsons clear of the wreck just before the car exploded in flames.

-By May, 1987, it was clear that the drivers were tempting fate.
-Every car that made the field based on time qualified at over 200 miles per hour, and Bill Elliott set a qualifying record at Talladega that still stands today with the blistering speed of 212.809.
-During the race, Bobby Allison blew a tire, and his car went airborne into the catchfence that separated the grandstands from the track.
-The rear of the car actually went through the fence during the melee, and the resulting debris injured several spectators.
-If the car had made it all the way through the fence and into the crowd, it is too terrifying to consider what 4,000 pounds of stock car traveling at 200 miles per hour would have done to the tightly packed fans in the stands.
-Following the wreck, NASCAR quickly reinstituted restrictor plate rules to slow down the cars out of concern for the fan’s safety.
+By May 1987, it was clear that the drivers were tempting fate.
+Every car that made the field based on time qualified at over 200 mph, and Bill Elliott set a qualifying record at Talladega that still stands today at the blistering speed of 212.809 mph.
+During the race, Bobby Allison blew a tire and his car went airborne into the catchfence that separated the grandstands from the track.
+The rear of the car actually went through the fence during the melee, with the resulting debris injuring several spectators.
+If the car had made it all the way through the fence and into the crowd, it is too terrifying to consider what 4,000 pounds of stock car traveling at 200 mph would have done to the tightly packed fans in the stands.
+Following the wreck, NASCAR quickly re-instituted restrictor-plate rules to slow down the cars out of concern for the fan’s safety.
 Ironically, Bobby’s son Davey Allison went on to win that day.